 Before we can approve your licence, we will risk assess your premises, and how you look after the horses or ponies in your care.
 To pass this assessment, you must meet the conditions listed in the The Animal Welfare (Licensing of Activities Involving Animals) (England) Regulations 2018.
 Defra have issued guidance (below) to help you understand these conditions.

-If you meet these conditions, as well as your license, you will receive a star rating (between one and five stars) for your business.
-The star rating you receive determines the length of time your license is for (between one and three years).
+If you meet these conditions, as well as your licence, you will receive a star rating (between one and five stars) for your business.
+The star rating you receive determines the length of time your licence is for (between one and three years).

 - licence application

 Apply for a licence

 What happens next?

 When we receive your application, we'll arrange to risk assess your home or premises.
 After this assessment, we'll write to you to let you know if your application has been successful, and based on our risk assessment, the star rating you receive and how long your licence is for.

 If your application is not successful, we will include the reasons why in our letter.

 If you don't agree with our decision, you can appeal.

 If you do not agree with your star rating